thestippe/thestippe.github.io/_posts/2023-08-11-beta-binom.md

 with water, malt, hop and yeast.
 One of the most important things to do in order to produce a good beer is to have a good quality yeast, and one of the metrics used to quantify the goodness of the yeast is the **yeast viability**, which corresponds to the percentage of alive cells in your yeast.
-However, measuring the viability is a time consuming process, as you must count the number of dead and alive cells in your yeast by hand.
-Because of this, often the estimate is done with small samples, and due to this it is important to quantify the uncertainties in your estimate.
+This procedure is time consuming, as you must count by hand the number of dead and alive cells in a sample, so it is usually performed with small samples.
+It is therefore important to quantify the uncertainties in your estimate.

-Unfortunately, most home-brew textbooks will only give you very poor models to estimate the yeast viability, and you may get fooled by your count and think that you are working with a good yeast while you simply overestimated the yeast viability.
+Unfortunately, most home-brew textbooks will only give you a way to estimate the mean yeast viability, and you may get fooled by your count and think that you are working with a good yeast while you simply overestimated the yeast viability.
 If you want to know more about how to experimentally count the yeast cells, you can take a look to [this](https://escarpmentlabs.com/blogs/resources/crop-pray-count-yeast-counting-guide)